ELV Systems. Coordinated safety, visible only when needed.

 What's an AMC for ELV systems and why does it matter?

-An ELV AMC is a documented programme of preventive checks plus written response SLAs — without it, ELV systems silently degrade until they fail when needed.
-A documented programme of preventive checks (panels tested quarterly, batteries swapped on schedule, hydrant pumps load-tested annually, CCTV firmware updated on a calendar) plus response SLAs in writing.
+An ELV AMC is a documented programme of preventive checks plus written response targets — without it, ELV systems silently degrade until they fail when needed.
+A documented programme of preventive checks (panels tested quarterly, batteries swapped on schedule, hydrant pumps load-tested annually, CCTV firmware updated on a calendar) plus response targets in writing.
 ELV systems silently degrade — batteries weaken, sensors drift, firmware needs patching.
 AMC is what keeps them genuinely working on the day they are needed.

 How do you size CCTV camera count for a building?